-Christene Sandeson grew up in Truro, Nova Scotia.
-Through her childhood and adolescence she drew animals, people, landscapes and maps, and after completing her formal education (B.A., B.Ed., M.Ed.), she continued to find satisfaction with pen, paint, and stone, and to experiment with the concepts these media suggested.
+Christene Sandeson grew up in Truro, Nova Scotia, where she attended public school, and was always the ‘best’ at drawing animals, people, landscapes and maps.
+After completing her Bachelors in Arts, Education and Masters of Education, she continued to explore images in pen, paint, and stone, and to experiment with the concepts these media suggested.

-She has worked with various artists on projects and exhibited this work in regional public galleries including Mount St. Vincent University, Atlantic School of Theology, the former Dartmouth Heritage Museum, and private galleries in Amherst, Wolfville, and Truro.
-This included being co-owner of “Signatures Gallery of Fine Art” (47 Inglis Street, Truro, N.S.) which was destroyed by fire in 1985.
+Christene worked with various artists on projects and exhibited this work in regional public galleries including Mount St. Vincent University, Atlantic School of Theology, the former Dartmouth Heritage Museum, and private galleries in Amherst, Wolfville, and Truro.
+This included being co-owner of “Signatures Gallery of Fine Art”, 47 Inglis Street, Truro, N.S., which was destroyed by fire in 1985.

-While teaching Art in the Public School she implemented Visual Art and Art History curricula for grades 9 – 12 at South Colchester Academy and with the Provincial Virtual High School, and, assisted the development and piloting of the N.S.
+While teaching Art in the public school she developed and implemented Visual Art and Art History curricula for grades 9 – 12 at South Colchester Academy, and Virtual Visual Art 10 & 11 with the Provincial Virtual High School, and also assisted the development and piloting of the N.S.
 Dept. of Ed.
 Art Education Draft Document for Senior High.
-While this meant stepping away from the art studio for 13 years, it broadened her skills in art processes and her understanding of art history.
-She enjoyed all of this interaction, and retired from the Public School System in June 2013.
+While this meant stepping away from the painting studio for 13 years, Christene was able to broaden her presentation skills in art processes and art history.

-In addition to her studio practise of creating and exhibiting, Christene has been preparing her Primordial Dawn and Pond Life painting series’, teaching painting to adults at the Douglas Street Recreational Centre in Truro, and presenting Visual Art History and Design lectures to the Seniors College Association of Nova Scotia.
-Christene also serves on the Boards of the Truro Art Society and Attic Painters.
+In addition to her current studio practise of creating and exhibiting, Christene’s recent bodies of works included her 2018 Primordial Dawn and 2019 Pond Life series’.
+She continues to teach adults in painting and serves on the Boards of the Truro Art Society and Attic Painters.
+For more information please contact her here .
 You can find her work on Art Bomb, on Facebook and on this website.